Click to find out about:

 The Art of Forging 18th Apr – 23rd May 2015

 A 2hr a week for 6 weeks course.
-Work on you own project under the expert guidence of our professional blacksmiths.
+Work on you own project under the expert guidance of our professional blacksmiths.

 £225 per person